martn2023/digit-classification-neural-network-ML/README.md

 # I. Author's Context:
-- I've held leadership roles in numerous VC-backed tech startups, but they were all __business__ roles (finance, COO, product).
+- I've held leadership roles in numerous VC-backed tech startups, but:
+  - they were all __business__ roles (finance, COO, product)
+  - I have no CS degree
+  - have never undergone a coding bootcamp

 After building some CRUD web apps and ETL pipelines, I'm upskilling in __Applied ML Engineering__.

 - An ex-Google dev showed me an industry standard ML book [Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow](https://www.amazon.com/Hands-Machine-Learning-Scikit-Learn-TensorFlow/dp/1492032646) by Aurelien Geron: